gklijs/bank-axon-graphql/README.md

 This endpoint is based on the schema which was used [before](graphql-endpoint/src/main/resources/bank.graphql).
 The complex ones are for creating the account, and transferring money.
 Most other ones are simple queries, that use the query bus to get the result from the projector, and simply it in the graphql api format.

 To create an account it's checked the username doesn't exist yet, if it does the password is checked.
 After the account is created the bank account is also directly created.
 It's possible to expand functionality by adding creating or removing bank accounts to the schema.
 For the money transfer a subscription is used to get the result.

 ### <a id="frontend">Front-end</a>

 This is a basic nginx container which contains the output from the Clojurescript re-frame code.
 The container is exposed at port 8181.
 The location of the GraphQL endpoint is configured in [core.cljs](frontend/src/cljs/nl/openweb/bank/core.cljs) this is configured to use localhost.
 Nginx now just serves static files, but could be used to proxy traffic to the graphql endpoint to prevent CORS.
-If you run into CORS trouble locally you may need to add the specific port you used to run the front-end to the [server.clj](graphql-endpoint/src/nl/openweb/graphql_endpoint/server.clj) in the endpoint at the `:io.pedestal.http/allowed-origins` key.

 To focus on the backend part, the frontend is currently not rebuild with the `prepare.sh` script.
 You can use the [build-and-copy-frontend.sh](frontend/build-and-copy-frontend.sh) script to rebuild.
 But you need leiningen and saasc installed to do so.

 ## <a id="scripts">Scripts</a>